-At this Annual Meeting, you will be asked (i) to elect two Class III Directors for three-year terms, (ii) to authorize the Company to adopt the Yield10 Bioscience, Inc. 2018 Stock Option and Incentive Plan (the "Plan"), (ii) to authorize the Board of Directors of the Company to amend the Company's amended and restated certificate of incorporation, as amended, to increase the authorized number of shares of the Common Stock from 40,000,000 to 60,000,000, (iv) to ratify the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2018, (v) to consider an advisory vote on compensation of the Company's named executive officers, and (vi) to consider an advisory vote on the frequency of holding an advisory vote on compensation of the Company's named executive officers.
-The Board of Directors unanimously recommends that you vote FOR the election of the director nominees, FOR the adoption of the Plan, FOR the increase in the authorized number of shares of Common Stock, FOR the advisory votes on compensation of the Company's named executive officers were three years.
+At this Annual Meeting, you will be asked (i) to elect two Class III Directors for three-year terms, (ii) to authorize the Company to adopt the Yield10 Bioscience, Inc. 2018 Stock Option and Incentive Plan (the "Plan"), (iii) to authorize the Board of Directors of the Company to amend the Company's amended and restated certificate of incorporation, as amended, to increase the authorized number of shares of the Common Stock from 40,000,000 to 60,000,000, (iv) to ratify the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2018, (v) to consider an advisory vote on compensation of the Company's named executive officers, and (vi) to consider an advisory vote on the frequency of holding an advisory vote on compensation of the Company's named executive officers.
+The Board of Directors unanimously recommends that you vote FOR the election of the director nominees, FOR the adoption of the Plan, FOR the increase in the authorized number of shares of Common Stock, FOR the ratification of the appointment of RSM US LLP, FOR the advisory vote on compensation of the Company's named executive officers, and FOR holding advisory votes on compensation of the Company's named executive officers every three years.